AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 The software is using several additional Arduino libraries (RCSwitch, Adafruit_GFX, Adafruit_SSD1306).
 These libraries have to be downloaded and installed.

 The software is sending a beep to the Raymarine devices (Seatalk alarm function).
 This helps to get a feedback regarding the recognition of of a pressed key.
-The LED on the PCB blinks in addition if keys are sucessfully recognised.
+The LED on the PCB blinks in addition if keys are successfully recognised.
 This should also help with trouble shooting.

 # Programming the 433 MHz KeyFob